 Additional readings are posted on Moodle in .pdf and hyperlink form.
-Students are responsible for ensuring that they can access these files.
+Students are responsible for ensuring that they can access these files well in advance of the class in which they are taken up.

 RECOMMENDED BUT NOT REQUIRED:

 William E. Messenger et al. The Canadian Writer's Handbook: Essentials Edition.
 Don Mills, ON: Oxford UP, 2014.